 It’s also the northern terminus of the Appalachian Trail.

-Of course, warnings like that don't apply if you're toting an Adolfo Sports Bag!
+Of course, no such warnings apply if you’re toting an Adolfo Sports Bag!